Top 15 Venture Capital Firms Specializing in Impact Investing

 6. Felicis

-Felicis is a venture capital firm based in Menlo Park that invests in companies from seed through Series C. They back businesses across a wide range of industries, with a focus on frontier technology.
+Felicis is a venture capital firm based in Menlo Park that invests across a company's entire lifecycle, from seed rounds to Series C. They take a broad approach, backing founders in a wide range of sectors and industries.

-- Industries of focus: Finance, Financial Services, Impact Investing, Frontier Tech
+- Industries of focus: Finance, Financial Services, Impact Investing, Venture Capital

-- Geographical presence: Based in Menlo Park, California
+- Geographical presence: Based in Menlo Park, CA

 - Founded: 2006